Golf Weather Score

 C.B.
 Macdonald's Long Island masterpiece — the original American template course, founding USGA member, ranked among the world's finest.

 Live golf weather forecast and playability analysis for National Golf Links of America in US.
-Today's G-Score: 80/100Good conditions, though watch out for the high winds.
+Today's G-Score: 50/100Decent but challenging due to high winds.
+Pack accordingly.

 By MinSu Kim·Course IntelligenceUpdated May 11, 2026